yogsototh/Scratch/multi/blog/programming-language-experience.md

 en: I learned Objective-C just after Python.
 en: It was hard to do it.
 en: At first I didn't liked the syntax and many other details.
-en: But it is this kind of language you like more and more you use it.
+en: But it is this kind of language the more you use, the more you like.
 en: In fact, Objective-C is a simple language, but associated with the Cocoa framework it is a really good tool.
 en: Cocoa is very different to other framework I used before.
-en: I find many of its idea extermely good.
+en: I find many of its idea extremely good.
 en: Both simple and efficient.
-en: It might seems like small details on paper, but once you start using it, it make all the difference.
+en: It might seems like small details on paper, but once you start using it, it makes all the difference.

 fr: Vraiment jusqu'ici, même si Objective-C reste assez bas niveau, le fait que le typage de ce langage soit dynamique est un vrai plus pour l'interface graphique.
 fr: Je ne peux que vous encourager à vous accrocher à ce langage et de faire un vrai programme avec.
 Vous en serez certainement plus ravi qu'il n'y parrait eu début.
 en: Even if Objective-C is a relatively low level language.
 en: Its dynamic typing ability make it very good for GUI programming.
-en: I recommand to continue working with this language.
+en: I recommend to continue working with this language.
-en: In the end you'll certainely find it better than expected.
+en: In the end you'll certainly find it better than expected.

 fr: ## Les langages interprétés modernes
 en: ## Modern Scripting Languages